Foodle Club

 • Drain the carrots in a colander and add them back to the saucepan with a knob of butter and a tablespoon of brown sugar.

-• Stir the carrots until the butter has melted, then cover the pan with a lid and leave it on a very low heat for about 8 minutes until the carrots have caramelised in the butter and sugar.
+• Stir the carrots until the butter has melted, then cover the pan with a lid and leave it on low heat for another 5 minutes until the carrots have caramelised in the butter and sugar.

 • Transfer the carrots to a serving dish, sprinkle with chopped parsley, and serve hot as a side dish.